-- GT1 Highly Migratory Stocks and Relevant Regional Fisheries Management Organizations - GT2 North Atlantic Agreements and Regional Fisheries Organizations - GT3 Rest of RFMOs and high seas waters not covered by RFMOs - GT4 Bilateral Relations with Third Countries - GT5 Horizontal Issues
+- GT1 Highly Migratory Stocks and Relevant Regional Fisheries Management Organizations - GT2 Regional Fisheries Organizations and North Atlantic Agreements - GT3 Rest of RFMOs and high seas waters not covered by RFMOs - GT4 Bilateral Relations with Third Countries - GT5 Horizontal Issues

 Working groups cover many important topics for the EU external fishing fleet.
-Useful background and supporting documentation is being provided in advance for the meetings by the Secretariat by email or via the LDAC website.
+Useful background and supporting documentation is being provided in advance for the meetings by email or via the LDAC website.
 Technical experts from various backgrounds (scientific, economic, legal, environmental, academia...) are invited to give input to the meetings.
 Logistics is adequate with accessible meeting rooms open to observers.
 EC participation is high and it is undoubtedly a very important success of the LDAC.
-The secretariat follows up pending actions and prepares working groups agendas in close collaboration and consultation with the chairs and general satisfaction has been expressed on this point.
+The secretariat follows up pending actions and prepares working groups agendas in close collaboration and consultation with the chair and general satisfaction has been expressed on this point.

 A lot of topics are being covered through the LDAC five working groups.
-The number of meetings appears to be insufficient to address and give input to the various topics and thus preparation is essential, yet lacking for certain issues.
-It seems that few topics are being proposed by the NGOs outside the scope of Working Group 5, the most appealing to them as it deals with horizontal issues (e.g. Fisheries Control, Fight against IUU fishing, Sustainable Management of External Fishing Fleets, international ocean governance...).
-Concerning this specific working group, the agenda appears to be overloaded and a distinction would be useful between contributions to EU policy on the one hand, and horizontal issues such as ocean governance on the other hand.
+Number of meetings appears to be insufficient to address and give input to the various topics and thus preparation is essential, yet lacking for some issues.
+It seems that few topics are being proposed by the NGOs outside the scope of Working Group 5, the most appealing to them as it deals with horizontal issues (Control, IUU, SMEFF, international ocean governance...).
+Concerning this specific working group, the agenda appears overloaded and a distinction would be useful between contributions to EU policy on the one hand, and horizontal issues such as ocean governance on the other hand.

-Therefore a proposal for the LDAC reorganization is being submitted at the end of this report.
+Therefore a proposal for the LDAC reorganization is being submitted at the end of this report (see page X).
 It is proposed to reduce the number of formal working groups to three that will meet only once a year.
-In the meantime, topic based focus groups - limited to specific items and with a limited number of attendees - would meet on a more regular basis through IT and virtual communication means (phone or internet meetings) to avoid stakeholders ́ fatigue.
+In the meantime focus groups - limited to specific items and with a limited number of attendees - would meet on a more regular basis through modern communication means (phone or internet meetings).

 "I am always advocating for organizing more on-line meetings and limiting as much as possible physical meetings.
-We are all overloaded"
+We are all overloaded".